From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction: Introduction

-We argue that this divergence stems not from insufficient resources, but from a \textbf{fundamental structural misalignment} between the assumptions embedded in standard Transformers and the nature of CTR data.
-At first glance, both modalities involve sequences of discrete tokens.
-But their semantic structures are profoundly different:
+We attribute this divergence to a \textbf{structural misalignment} between the inductive biases of standard Transformers and the nature of CTR data.
+Although both modalities involve sequences of discrete tokens, their semantic structures are profoundly different:

-\begin{itemize} [left=0pt] \item In language, meaning emerges through \textbf{compositional syntax}: words combine hierarchically under grammatical rules, forming phrases and sentences whose semantics depend on order and context.
-Tokens are \textit{homogeneous}—drawn from a shared vocabulary—and attend based on syntactic role and semantic similarity.